jared-l-vine/hero6e-foundryvtt/README.md

     No Automation: attack card will show attack and damage results, but will not update body, stun, or end from target NPCs Only: attack card will subtract effective values from body, stun, and end but only for actors/tokens without a player owner
     PCs(end) and NPCs: same as NPCs only except actors/tokens with a player owner will update end PCs and NPCs: attack card will update stun, body, and end for all tokens/actors

+## Known Limitations
+- The upload of a .HDC file is practically a requirment.
+You can't create powers, skills, or equipment from scratch.
+Modififying character is limited within the system.
+- The following power are largely not implemneted
+  - Adjustment powers (Absorption Aid, Drain, Healing).
+  - Attack powers that do not do stun/body damage (Change Environment, Darkness, Dispel, Drain, Entangle, Flash, Images, Mental Illusions, Mind Control, Reflection, Transform).
+  - Attack powers with NND
+  - Automation powers(Cannot Be Stunned, Does Not Bleed, No Hit Locations, Takes No STUN).
+  - Body-Affecting powers are not fully implmenete (Desolidification, Duplication, Extra Limbs, Growth, Multiform, Shape Shift, Shrinking, Stretching)
+  - Mental Powers (Mental Illusions, Mind Control, Mind Scan, Telepathy)
+  - Sense-Affecting powers
+  - Sensory powers
+  - Special powers